Congressional stagnation in the United States: History of electoral stagnation

-Competition in House elections have been on the decline of several decades.
+Competition in house elections has been on the decline for several decades.
 As mentioned, it was more than 30 years ago when David Mayhew first commented on vanishing marginals, the decreasing number of congressional districts that were being won by close vote margins.
 In typical election years between 1956 and 1964, about 94 districts were decided by a margin of 10 percentage points or fewer (55%-to-45% of the vote or closer).
 From 1966 to 1972, the number of marginal districts dropped to about 59.
 Since Mayhew's observation, competition has eroded further and is now in very short supply.

-One important indicator of competition is the partisan turnover of districts - the number of districts won by candidates of different parties in consecutive election years.
+One important indicator of competition is the partisan turnover of districts – the number of districts won by candidates of different parties in consecutive election years.
 Turnover is not essential for competition, but one would expect serious competition to result in a substantial amount of turnover.
 While some elections have produced a great deal of turnover, other elections have produced next to none.
 In general, the amount of turnover declined in the second half of the 20th century, especially in the last few decades.

-The typical election in the first half of the 20th century resulted in a shift of about 55 seats between the parties (specifically the period 1900-1924 produced a median seat turnover of 53.9 seats and 1926-1950 produced a 56.1 change).
+The typical election in the first half of the 20th century resulted in a shift of about 55 seats between the parties (specifically the period 1900–1924 produced a median seat turnover of 53.9 seats and 1926–1950 produced a 56.1 change).
 Competitiveness, at least measured by the likelihood of an election changing the partisan outcome in a district, is now less than half it was throughout much of the 20th century.

 Without competition, the public at large can lose interest in the processes of elections.
 It might be expected that a large number of citizens would come to regard the process as unresponsive and crooked, grow cynical, and stay home on election day.
 This is seen as one of the many potential reasons as to why the United States has one of the lowest voter turnout rates in the western world.